Debt collection strategies are vital for helping banks to conduct efficient and compliant collections efforts.

 - Help representatives discover the conflict quickly to resolve consumer issues.
 Identify factors that enable a debtor’s repayment potential.
 Financial institution representatives must sometimes act as financial advisor, and negotiator.
 This new level of complexity calls for a new model to not only frame an agent’s thinking but also tap into already acquired skills.

 - Debt-collection performance improvement results in credit loss savings.
 Centralized allocation linked to team performance could result in more reduction.

 CARM-Pro™ Collection and Asset Recovery Manager – Professional not only consolidates all collection account types into one but track all stages and debt issues including Past due and delinquencies, charged-off debts, bankruptcies, foreclosures, repossessions and OREOs.

-In addition, CARM Pro’s Online Self-Guided User Training Modules provides interactive training, to ensure consistent and compliant representation approaches, at no additional cost to support IBS clients, allowing platform users to take the online classes based on their availability.
+In addition, CARM Pro’s Online Self-Guided User Training Modules provides interactive training, to ensure consistent and compliant representation approaches, at no additional cost to support Intelligent Banking Solutions clients, allowing platform users to take the online classes based on their availability.